 The adult inside us knows that the right thing to do is to save our tax refund rather than spend it on ‘stuff’ or a vacation.
 And yes, it’s much easier said than done but investing that money into your RRSP is a great option.
 Another very adult approach is to pay off high-interest debt like credit cards or personal loans before allocating that money elsewhere, like your RRSP.

 Try your hardest to pretend that you never received a refund in the first place.
 And if you can’t, then make a compromise, treat yourself a little and put away the rest into your RRSP.

 Tip #5: Take advantage of other tax savings plans

 You can also take advantage of other tax savings plans offered in Canada like a Tax-Free Savings Account (TFSA).
-For 2020, the contribution allowance is $6,000.
-The big advantage of a TFSA is that there are no tax penalties for early redemptions so this is a great place to invest for both short term and long term.
+For 2021, the contribution allowance is $6,000.
+The big advantage of a TFSA is that there are no tax penalties for early redemptions so this is a great place to invest for both the short term and long term.
 Plus, it’s a perfect complement to an RRSP plan.

 Above all, don’t let the enormity of RRSP season stop you from getting on track to the retirement that you want.
 It’s better to start later than never.